Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 Think about a hedgehog's diet

-Hedgehogs hoover up over 100 invertebrates, such as snails, slugs and worms every night, so don't use poisonous slug pellets!
-Check long grass before mowing - accidents happen and you'll never forgive yourself if you dont!
+Hedgehogs hoover up over 100 invertebrates, including snails, slugs and worms every night, so don't use poisonous slug pellets!
+Check long grass before mowing - accidents happen and you'll never forgive yourself if you don't!
 Hedgehogs are lactose intolerant.
 Far better to make your garden wildlife-friendly.
 Mulch your flowerbeds to encourage earthworms, woodlouse and other insects for them to eat.

 A hedgehog in the garden is also good fun to watch and you can't fail to enjoy listening to them snuffling about under the hedge at night!